May 18, 2019 |

 The following St. Bonaventure seniors will be commissioned at later dates:

 Alyssa Magnuson, a childhood studies major from Rochester, New York, who enrolled in ROTC on a 3-year scholarship in the spring of 2016.
 She served as battalion operations officer and executive officer, and received the Military Science Award, the Daughters of the American Revolution Award and the Seneca Battalion Commander’s Award.
-The daughter of Dean and Laura Magnuson, she is recovering from a rugby injury and will be commissioned this summer as an active duty quartermaster officer.
+She is the daughter of Dean and Laura Magnuson.
+(Update: Magnuson was commissioned in August of 2019.)

 Patrick McCormack, a journalism major from Hartford, Connecticut, who enrolled in ROTC on a 3-year scholarship in the spring of 2017.
 McCormack served as the battalion’s cadet command sergeant major, operations officer, and chief tactical officer.
 He received the George C. Marshall ROTC Award and honorable mention for the Military Science Award.
-The son of Kathy and Jim McCormack, he will be commissioned when he graduates in December.
+He is the son of Kathy and Jim McCormack.
+(Update: McCormack was commissioned in December of 2019.)

 Cadets from other schools in the Southwestern New York Battalion were commissioned in ceremonies at their respective institutions:

 Commissioned at the University of Pittsburgh at Bradford on April 27: